The remembrance footpath “Stava 1985”

 The sites of the stava catastrophe

-Afterwards, the pathway passes by “La Palanca” chapel in Stava, with the monument presented by the people of Vaiont and the crystal plaque which was blessed by Pope John Paul II during his visit at Stava on 17th July 1988.
+Before reaching Stava, a brief visit to the small church “La Palanca” with the monument donated by the Populations of Vajont and the crystal plaque which was blessed by Pope John Paul II on the occasion of his visit to Stava on 17 July 1988, cannot be missed.

 It is advisable to wear clothes and shoes suitable for an excursion along forest paths and easy mountain trails.